Ajay Jadeja: After cricket

 Jadeja also worked as a Batting Coach for MI Emirates in ILT20 2024.
 He frequently appears on the live commentary in English, Hindi, and Gujarati for Jio Hotstar and Sony LIV.
-He also starred on the DP World Dressing Room Show for the Champions Trophy in 2025 alongside Wasim Akram and Waqar Younis, among others which was lauded for it's quality and analysis, as well as the show of unity between Pakistani and Indian figures in the sporting world.
+He also starred on the DP World Dressing Room Show for the Champions Trophy in 2025 alongside Wasim Akram and Waqar Younis, among others which was lauded for its quality and analysis, as well as the show of unity between Pakistani and Indian figures in the sporting world.

 Filmography

 Jadeja acted in the 2003 movie Khel with Sunny Deol and Sunil Shetty.
 He also acted in the 2009 movie, Pal Pal Dil Ke Ssaat, directed by V.K.Kumar.

 Jadeja was a contestant on the celebrity dance show Jhalak Dikhhla Jaa in its first season.
 He has been appeared on the TV show Comedy Circus, The Great Indian Laughter Challenge as a guest.

 He did a cameo in Abhishek Kapoor's film Kai Po Che! acting as himself in a cricket commentator role and starred in many advertisements for multiple brands throughout the 90s and early 2000s.